-- Extreme heat, wildfire smoke, flooding, extreme precipitation, and drought are accelerating the degradation of traditional foods, medicinal plants, salmon populations, and culturally significant landscapes. - Indigenous cultural practices are deeply tied to specific land-based traditions and are therefore threatened by environmental changes. - Cultural gatherings have already been affected by air quality, diminished berry and root harvests, and damage to sacred sites. - Climate disruptions are likely to deepen food insecurity in Spokane. - Heat events are likely to increase demand for indoor facilities, water features, water access, and shade in parks. - Heat and smoke make parks and outdoor areas less safe for visitors, staff, and natural resources workers. - Flooding and wildfire could damage some parks assets directly. - · Discrepancies in urban forest cover already result in large differences in localized temperatures in summer. - · Urban forests can be weakened by drought and rising temperatures.
+- Extreme heat, wildfire smoke, flooding, extreme precipitation, and drought are accelerating the degradation of traditional foods, medicinal plants, salmon populations, and culturally significant landscapes. - Indigenous cultural practices are deeply tied to specific land-based traditions and are therefore threatened by environmental changes. - Cultural gatherings have already been affected by air quality, diminished berry and root harvests, and damage to sacred sites. - Climate disruptions are likely to deepen food insecurity in Spokane. - Heat events are likely to increase demand for indoor facilities, water features, water access, and shade in parks. - Heat and smoke make parks and outdoor areas less safe for visitors, staff, and natural resources workers. - Flooding and wildfire could damage some parks assets directly. - Discrepancies in urban forest cover already result in large differences in localized temperatures in summer. - Urban forests can be weakened by drought, heat, and fire, and are at risk of falling from wind during extreme weather events.